fmcgeough/fmcgeough.github.io/_posts/2024-06-19-macros-ini-unit-tests.md

 ```

 It's a good idea to get at least some familiarity with Elixir macros.
 If nothing
-else you will run into libraries (like ExUnit, Ecto) that make use of them (Ecto
+else you will run into libraries (like ExUnit, Ecto) that make use of them and
+the Elixir language itself defines many functions using macros.
+Ecto, the database

-- the database ORM for Elixir - makes extensive use of macros to define a DSL to
+ORM for Elixir, makes extensive use of macros to define a DSL to
-  simplify dealing with relational databases).
-However, once you learn about
+simplify dealing with relational databases.

-  Elixir macros its a very very good idea to limit your use of them.
-Although
+Once you learn about Elixir macros its a very good idea, in general, to not use
-  macros can make a developer's life much easier they can also make it much more
+them.
+Although well-done macros can make a developer's life much easier they
-  difficult by making the code someone is trying to maintain exceedingly complex.
+also can make code way more obtuse.
+This raises the cost of maintaining the
+software.

-One use of macros that I've used (and have seen multiple developers use) is to
+One use of macros that you might see (or use yourself) is to define a macro for
-define a macro for a test that defines the input used for the test itself.
-This
+a test that defines the input used for the test itself.
+This means that instead
-means that instead of writing n tests that all look very similar you can write
+of writing n tests that all look very similar you can write one test which takes
-one test which takes a list of n items and generates n tests.
-The easiest way to
+a list of n items and generates n tests.
+The easiest way to understand this is
-understand this is with an example.
+with an example.

 Suppose you have an Ecto.Schema for a database table in your app.
 It has some
 required fields.
 If those fields are not provided when calling the